rogerhu/compsci_guides/Trapping-Rain-Water.md

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

+Assume `n` represents the number of items in array,

 * **Time Complexity**: O(n), where n is length of the given array
 * **Space Complexity**: O(1), only constant space required for left, right, left_max, and right_max.